Bhaironghati

 Bhaironghati is a small settlement at the juncture of the Jadh Ganga and Bhagirathi Rivers in the mountains of northern India.
-It is located in the Uttarkashi district of the Indian state Uttarakhand.
+It is located in the Uttarkashi district of the Indian state of Uttarakhand.

 Set between the river banks, there is a rock called Jadh Ganga Gorge.
 This rock is located beneath a girder bridge of National Highway 108 (NH 108).
 The old ropes and moorings of the 1800s could be viewed here until the 1970s.